nutanixdev/playbooks/vm_created_alert/README.md

 ### Description
 ![](slack-alert-example.png)

 This playbook sends a Slack message when a VM is created, with the user and VM details.
 It uses the Lookup VM Details, REST API, and Slack actions.
-It could easily be modified to support Microsoft Teams or other VM events (such as deletion) as well.
+It could easily be modified to support Microsoft Teams as well.

 ### Steps to Download/Enable